Democratic Party of Albania: Ideology

+The Democratic Party of Albania is considered to be a centre-right party that holds conservative and conservative liberal views.
+However, the party also has members that hold national conservative views.
+The Democratic Party supports NATO and are pro-European, and support the accession of Albania to the European Union.

 Headquarters

 The party's headquarters are located in Tirana, capital city of Albania, not too far away from the Albanian Parliament (approximately 50 meters away).
 The newspaper Rilindja Demokratike, the Democratic Party's main news organ, is located at the same headquarters building.